HomeGuidesRecipesChangelog

 default: "random"

-Controls the data sampling for each entity; for Foundation Model it should always be left as random.
-Setting valid usually improves scenario models with recommendation task.
-[WHEN TO CHANGE, WHAT DOES IT DO]
+Controls the data sampling for each entity; random randomly splits into input and target events per entity, valid ensures that at least one event will occur in target, existing splits only on timestamps of existing events.
+For Foundation Model it should always be left as random.
+Setting "valid" usually improves scenario models with recommendation task.

 • maximum_splitpoints_per_entity : int